-- Certificate programs-3 years

-- Master of Arts or Master of Theology degrees-5 years

-- Master of Divinity degree-7 years
+- Master of Arts, Biblical and Theological Studies-1 year - Certificate programs-3 years - Master of Arts or Master of Theology degrees-5 years - Master of Divinity degree-7 years

 A formal petition for additional time must be submitted to the Academic Standards Committee through the Academic Records office.
 An extension fee is required.
 Extensions are seldom approved for more than one year.